-On August 6, 2018, the Company announced that its Board of Directors approved the initiation of a quarterly cash dividend program of \$0.025 per share of the Company's common stock (the "Quarterly Cash Dividend") or \$0.10 per share on an annualized basis.
-In 2019 and 2018, our total Quarterly Cash Dividends were \$2,987,000 and \$1,488,000, respectively.
-On January 24, 2020, the Company announced that its Board of Directors approved the payment on February 14, 2020 of the Quarterly Cash Dividends to the record holders of shares of the Company's common stock as of the close of business on February 3, 2020.
+On August 6, 2018, the Company announced that its Board of Directors approved the initiation of a Quarterly Cash Dividend program of \$0.025 per share of the Company's common stock or \$0.10 per share on an annualized basis.
+On May 1, 2020, the Company announced that, in light of the operational impact of the COVID-19 pandemic, its Board of Directors temporarily replaced its Quarterly Cash Dividend with a Quarterly Stock Dividend.
+In 2020, 2019 and 2018, our total Quarterly Cash Dividends were \$1,520,000, \$2,987,000 and \$1,488,000, respectively.
+In 2020, our total Quarterly Stock Dividends were \$1,533,000.

+On January 29, 2021, the Company announced that its Board of Directors approved the payment on February 19, 2021 of the Quarterly Cash Dividend to the record holders of shares of the Company's common stock as of the close of business on February 8, 2021.
 The payment of any future Quarterly Cash Dividends will be at the discretion of our Board of Directors and will depend upon, among other things, our results of operations, capital requirements, general business conditions, contractual restrictions on payment of dividends, if any, legal and regulatory restrictions on the payment of dividends, and other factors our Board of Directors deems relevant.